nathandyer/jamf-remmina-sync/README.md

 (or hide these entries altogether using the tree view).

 ## Future Improvements
-I plan to add command line argument parsing so this can be added to a chron job (or similar tool) to automatically keep entries updated on a regular interval.
+* I plan to add command line argument parsing so this can be added to a chron job (or similar tool) to automatically keep entries updated on a regular interval.
 As of right now, this must be done manually.

-I also plan to add options for preferred naming conventions.
+* I also plan to add options for preferred naming conventions.
 The assigned user -> serial -> ID setup is ideal for my school district's set-up, but I realize that is not necessarily the best for everyone as a default.

+* I plan to add support for setting default VNC usernames and passwords for one-click connections